-Springtime is beautiful with the cherry blossoms in bloom, while summer brings vibrant green foliage.
-Fall is a great time to see the changing leaves, and in winter the garden is still lovely with its delicate snowflakes.
+Springtime is beautiful, with the cherry blossoms in bloom, while summer brings vibrant green foliage.
+Fall is a great time to see the changing leaves; in winter, the garden is still lovely with its delicate snowflakes.

 4. Fresno Discovery Center

 Address: 1944 N Winery Ave, Fresno, CA 93703, USA